 These terms describe the ability for all online users to be anonymous online without disclosing their identity and location if they so desire.
 Regarding cyberbullies, they use the anonymity the internet affords when they want to remain hidden from being identified by the target child, the target child’s parents, school officials, law enforcement and online complaint contacts and services usually posted by internet service providers, networking sites and other online services.

 Unlike classic bullies that target children without information technology, cyberbullies rely on the multitude of benefits afforded to anyone who engages in communication via the internet.
-These assistances include the exchange of information over long distances, the rapidity of information exchange and the seemingly infinite access to data available for personal consumption and/or dissemination.
+These assistances include the exchange of information over long distances, the rapidity of information exchange and the infinite access to data available for personal consumption and/or dissemination.
 Malevolent or ignorant in intent, cyberbullies totally rely on their capacity to taunt, harass and deceive others using digital technology in an abstract electronic universe.

 Cyberstalkers, cyberbullies, cyber terrorist, cybercriminals, online sexual predators and white-collar criminals all use what this writer has termed “Cyberstealth” provided by the internet, mobile devices and social media.
 Cyberstealth is a method and/or strategy by which iPredators and cyberbullies are able to establish and sustain complete anonymity while they taunt, troll and stalk the target child.
 In addition to a stratagem, Cyberstealth is a reality of digital technology which human civilization often fails to fathom.
 Provided below is the present working definition of Cyberstealth.
 Given the internet inherently affords anonymity, cyberstealth used by iPredators and cyberbullies may range from negligible to the highly complex and multi-faceted.